apache/james-project/src/adr/0053-email-rate-limiting.md

 They limit how many emails users can send/receive from/to each email account over a given period of time.
 We believe the rate-limiting will help James to have more benefits:

-- Control of the resource
+- Control of the resources
-- Easy to dynamic config the user policy.
+- Easy to configure dynamically the user policy.
 - Complements the storage quota
 - Can be a security requirement for SaaS deployments.
 - Minimise impacts of Open-relay types of compression.
-- Limiting the amount of email sent to third parties can also prevent them from considering you as an open relay and can be beneficial as well.
+- Limiting the amount of emails sent to third parties can also prevent them from considering you as an open relay and can be beneficial as well.

 ## Decision

 Set up a new maven project dedicated to rating limiting.
 This allows the rate limiting mailets to be embedded in a James server as a soft dependency using the external-jar loading mechanism.
-Please note that this will take the form of an extension jars, that could be dropped in one's James installation, and thus is optional, and not of a runtime dependency.
+Please note that this will take the form of an extension jar, that could be dropped in one's James installation, and thus is optional, and not a runtime dependency.

 Rate limiting will be enabled per sender, per receiver and globally.
 For each we will provide options for email size and email count.